Pupil Privacy Notice

 Under data protection law, individuals have a right to be informed about how the school uses any personal data that we hold about them.
 We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.

-This privacy notice explains how we collect, store and use personal data about individuals we employ, or otherwise engage, to work at our school.
+This privacy notice explains how we collect, store and use personal data about pupils who attend our school.